wolf-at-alone/bootstrap_components_library/README.md

 # bootstrap_library
-A collection of booststrap components, Easy to naviagate and find options, customize etc.
+A collection of bootstrap components, Easy to navigate and find options, customize etc.